jinuxstyle/clipon/README.md

 Clipon is a open source project for managing your clipboard history in a simple and efficient way.

-It's useful when you want to take notes from some interesting documents or web pages you are reading.
-But you might not want to do copy and paste frequently.
-Because the paste operation needs you switch to another app to do paste and then switch back, which is kind of a distraction. with Clipon, you just copy things when reading, and do paste in batch after reading.
+It's useful if you want to take notes more efficiently when reading documents or web pages.
+It trackes whatever you copied so that you don't have to switch to another app to do paste whenever you copied something useful.
+The paste operation is kind of a distraction when you want to focus on reading.
+With Clipon, you just copy things when reading, and do paste in batch after reading.

 It also helps remember what you have copied and you might later want to revisit some of them.